Skip to main content

 Also known as: consequence practice

-Pressure practice is deliberately adding real consequences to practice repetitions — a score to beat, a bet with a partner, a single-attempt requirement — to rehearse performing under the nerves that a golf course actually creates.
+Pressure practice is deliberately adding real consequences to practice repetitions.
+This means a score to beat, a bet with a partner, a single-attempt requirement.
+This means to rehearse performing under the nerves that a golf course actually creates.

 Ordinary range practice removes almost all consequence: a poor shot can simply be followed by another ball with no cost.
-This is efficient for grooving a new mechanical pattern, but it does nothing to prepare a golfer for the very different feeling of hitting one shot that actually matters, which is the entire experience of playing a round.
-Pressure practice closes that gap by intentionally introducing real stakes into practice — a specific number of balls to hit consecutively without a miss, a small wager with a practice partner, or a self-imposed rule that only the first attempt at each shot counts.
+This is efficient for grooving a new mechanical pattern.
+But it does nothing to prepare a golfer for the very different feeling of hitting one shot that actually matters.
+This is the entire experience of playing a round.
+Pressure practice closes that gap by intentionally introducing real stakes into practice.
+This means a specific number of balls to hit consecutively without a miss, a small wager with a practice partner, or a self-imposed rule that only the first attempt at each shot counts.

-The physiological state a golfer is in under genuine pressure — elevated heart rate, narrowed attention, increased muscle tension — is measurably different from a relaxed range session, and skills practiced only in a low-pressure state do not automatically transfer to a high-pressure one.
+The physiological state a golfer is in under genuine pressure.
+This means elevated heart rate, narrowed attention, increased muscle tension.
+This means is measurably different from a relaxed range session, and skills practiced only in a low-pressure state do not on its own transfer to a high-pressure one.
 Pressure practice is the deliberate attempt to train under a state closer to what the course will actually demand.

-Simple pressure-practice formats include: "make 10 three-foot putts in a row, starting over if you miss," or "you get one ball per club, playing an imaginary hole start to finish."
-These formats trade practice volume for practice realism, which is exactly the tradeoff that produces skills that hold up on the course.
+Simple pressure-practice formats include.
+This means "make 10 three-foot putts in a row, starting over if you miss," or "you get one ball per club, playing an imaginary hole start to finish."
+These formats trade practice volume for practice realism.
+This is exactly the tradeoff that produces skills that hold up on the course.

-A golfer sets a rule of hitting 10 consecutive fairway bunker shots without a miss before leaving the range — the accumulating stakes recreate a sliver of real on-course pressure that unlimited casual repetition never does.
+A golfer sets a rule of hitting 10 consecutive fairway bunker shots without a miss before leaving the range.
+This means the accumulating stakes recreate a sliver of real on-course pressure that unlimited casual repetition never does.

 Why it matters

-Skills grooved only in a relaxed, consequence-free range environment often do not hold up the first time real pressure shows up on the course — deliberately practicing under some form of pressure closes that gap.
+Skills grooved only in a relaxed, consequence-free range environment often do not hold up the first time real pressure shows up on the course.
+This means deliberately practicing under some form of pressure closes that gap.

 In SwingVantage Motion Lab

-SwingVantage can compare swing consistency between casual range clips and pressure or on-course clips when both are available, helping surface whether mechanics that look solid in low-stakes practice are holding up once real consequence is introduced.
+SwingVantage can compare swing consistency between casual range clips and pressure or on-course clips when both are available.
+This helps surface whether mechanics that look solid in low-stakes practice are holding up once real consequence is introduced.

 Related guides & benchmarks